-As a sommelier and brewer, I have had the opportunity to work with various types of in the fermentation process.
-When it comes to yeast, their tolerance is an important factor to consider.
+As a sommelier and brewer, I have had the opportunity to work with various types of yeast in the fermentation process.
+When it comes to wine yeast, their alcohol tolerance is an important factor to consider.
 The alcohol tolerance of wine yeast refers to the maximum level of alcohol they can withstand before they become stressed or die off.

 On average, wine yeasts typically have an alcohol tolerance ranging from 14% to 18%.
-This means that under normal conditions, they can ferment grape or must until the alcohol content reaches this range.
+This means that under normal conditions, they can ferment grape juice or must until the alcohol content reaches this range.
 However, it is important to note that this range can vary depending on several factors.

 One factor that can influence the alcohol tolerance of wine yeast is the specific strain being used.
 Different strains of yeast have different characteristics and abilities, including their alcohol tolerance.
 Some strains are naturally more tolerant to higher alcohol levels, while others may have a lower tolerance.